maciejglownia/stoics-quotes-quiz-questions-rest-api/README.md

 ### Goal

 1. Create REST API application which has Quizzes available to the client.
-2. Learn: Java, Spring Boot 3
+2. Learn: Java, Spring Boot 3, Unit Tests, Integration Tests, Mock, Spring Security.

 ### Disclaimer

 Application does not contain real quotes.
 It shows only mechanism.
 And it is part of my learning process.
+Check also others branches:

 ### URLs